tucommenceapousser/php-remote-storage/HACKING.md

     $ php -S localhost:8080 -t web/ contrib/rs-router.php

-You can now point your browser to http://localhost:8080/ and you should see the welcome page.
+You can now point your browser to [http://localhost:8080/](http://localhost:8080/) and you should see the welcome page.
+You can sign in with the user `foo` and password `bar` to the account page.

 If you want to test with some applications, make sure they are not using HTTPS as that will prevent most browsers from connecting to your service due